Rynn Berry: Career

 Berry taught comparative literature at Baruch College and later culinary history at New School for Social Research in New York City.
 He was a scholar of vegetarian history, and wrote a number of books, plays, and other works on this subject.
 Richard H. Schwartz, founder of Jewish Veg, called his fourth book, the 2004 work, Hitler: Neither Vegetarian Nor Animal Lover (with an introduction by Lantern Books's co-founder Martin Rowe) a "thoughtful and carefully documented book."
 A frequent international lecturer, Berry's books have been translated into many languages, and he was locally and internationally known in the vegan community.

-Berry also wrote the entry on the history of vegetarianism in America for the Oxford Encyclopedia of American Food and Drink (2004), edited by Andrew Smith, and he was commissioned to write seven entries for The Oxford Companion to Food and Drink in America (2007).
+Berry also wrote the entry on the history of vegetarianism in America for the Oxford Encyclopedia of American Food and Drink (2004), and seven entries for The Oxford Companion to Food and Drink in America (2007).
 He was also a playwright who contributed a number of short plays about 'famous vegetarians in history'.
 He wrote a chapter on the history of the raw food movement for Becoming Raw: The Essential Guide to Raw Vegan Diets.

 He was also on the advisory boards of EarthSave, the American Vegetarian Association, and historical advisor to the North American Vegetarian Society.
 He was an honored member of the American Vegan Society Speakers Bureau, and an instructor at Victoria Moran's Main Street Academy.
 Berry also contributed to the animal rights movement in Brazil, where he frequently lectured both in English (with a translator) and in Portuguese.